Jayden Adams: Club

-Born in Cape Town, Adams came through the academy of Stellenbosch before becoming the club's first academy graduate to sign a professional contract when he signed a long-term contract in August 2020.
-He made his senior debut later that month as a substitute in a 1–1 draw at home to Chippa United on 28 August.
+Adams came through the academy of Stellenbosch and signed a long-term contract in August 2020, becoming the club's first academy graduate to sign a contract professionally.
+He made his senior debut later that month as a substitute in a 1–1 draw at home against Chippa United on 28 August.
+In six seasons with the club, Adams tallied 109 appearances and scored seven times.